 ZBiotics™ expires after twelve months.
 Check out the USE BY date on your box.

-If you purchased with Standard shipping, you should receive your package within 3-8 business days.
-If you purchased with Priority shipping, you should receive your package within 2-5 business days.
+If you purchased with Standard shipping, you should receive your package within 4-14 days.
+If you purchased with Express shipping (where available), you should receive your package within 2-5 days.
+If you purchased with Priority shipping, you should receive your package within 2-6 days.

 By the way, we know these shipping times are long!
 We're working hard with our fulfillment partners to reduce them and make our supply chain more consistent.
 Thank you very, very much for your patience.